sonjagrath/modelling_gall_wasps/README.md

 This repository contains data and scripts for the manuscript:

-> Taprogge M, Grath S. Modelling suggests Wolbachia-induced cytoplasmic incompatibility in oak gall wasps with cyclical parthenogenesis. [in revision for Journal of Evolutionary Biology, April 30, 2024]
+> Taprogge M, Grath S. Modelling suggests Wolbachia-induced cytoplasmic incompatibility in oak gall wasps with cyclical parthenogenesis. [accepted for publication in Journal of Evolutionary Biology, June 2, 2024]

 The work that is presented in this manuscript is based on the Bachelor’s Thesis of Melanie Taprogge.